As Data Scientist you are probably looking forward to getting one of the Best Laptops for Data Science and Data Analysis for your job right?

-The Intel Core i7-7920HQ processor clocked at 2.9GHz can handle any hardcore task smoothly and I must say this is the type of laptop a Data scientist need definitely if you are serious about your work.
+The Intel Core i7-7920HQ processor clocked at 2.9GHz can handle any hardcore task smoothly and I must say this is the type of laptop a Data scientist would need if you are serious about your work.
 The Turbo boost can increase its speed up to 3.9GHz whenever its required to do so.
 It easily handles the 4k video editing at 60fps in software like Premiere Pro.

 The Geekbench scores of this laptop are 16% faster in the single core than the 2016 model and 19% faster in the multi-score which is a decent improvement in my opinion.

-Another useful stuff which is useful in the MacBook Pro is Portability.
-It weighs slightly more than 2kg and thickness of the laptop is just 1.55cm.
+Another useful stuff which is useful in the MacBook Pro is its Portability.
+It weighs slightly more than 2kg and the thickness of the laptop is just 1.55cm.
 Most people use their data scientist laptop as a desktop to concentrate on their work but if you aren’t one of them, then the Portability is this laptop will surely help you on-the-go.

 One of the controversial features Apple has offered on this laptop is the Touch Bar.
-For a data analyst, I think it isn’t a very useful feature because it doesn’t provide as value as it should be.
-But what I liked about the Touch Bar is, it has Touch ID which the latest iPhone X doesn’t have now.
+For a data analyst, I think it is isn’t a very useful feature because it doesn’t provide as value as it should be.
+But what I liked about the Touch Bar is, it has Touch ID which even the latest iPhone X doesn’t have now.

 The Touch ID can be used to unlock the laptop just like Windows Hello in Windows laptop or it can be used to make online payments.

-As you can see, the large trackpad in the MacBook Pro helps to move around any subject quickly but in my opinion, it is very large.
-If you think, it’s too big for you then I would suggest getting an external mouse but it could cost you more money.
+As you can see, the large trackpad in the MacBook Pro helps to move around any subject quickly but in my opinion, it is extremely very large.
+If you think, it’s too big for you then I would suggest getting an external mouse but it could cost you a little more money.

 It has 4 thunderbolt USB and one of the best speakers on the market right now.

-Finally, the battery life.
+Finally, battery life.